nikitran/AndroidTraining/README.md

 #### What is an Activity?
 An Activity is an abstract class that is a part of the 4 key component of Android:
-- provides a screen that the user interacts with
+- provides a screen and the UI elements for the user to interact with
-- provides the UI elements
 - setContentView(View) used to set the view
 - derived from the Context class